chimera-linux/cports/Usage.md

   searching for `APKINDEX.tar.gz` within the repository path (`-r` or default) and using those paths as repositories.
 The affected repositories are reindexed afterwards.
+* `relink-subpkgs` Recreate subpackage symlinks for a template.
+If not given any arguments, it will do it for all available templates.
+Otherwise, it will do it for the given template.
+Invalid symlinks will be deleted when the global action is performed, otherwise symlinks will only be created or replaced.
 * `remove-autodeps` Remove automatic dependencies possibly installed in the build root.
 * `zap` Remove the build root.